mdeacey/facebook-gpt-shopify/docs/2_shopify_oauth/2_3_launching_testing_shopify_oauth.md

 - **No products in response**: Confirm the store has test data (Subchapter 2.2) and correct scopes.
 - **No UUID in response**: Verify UUID generation in `/shopify/callback` (Subchapter 2.1).
 - **404 or 500 errors**: Check server and Codespaces URL.
+- **“Missing environment variables”**: Ensure all required variables are set in `.env` (Subchapter 2.1).

 **Why?**
-- Ensures a functional OAuth flow.
+- Ensures a functional OAuth flow, addressing setup errors.

 ### Step 9: Example Sales Bot Interaction
 The sales bot can use the data in later integrations, e.g.: